oemunoz/Wikka-reveal-handler/Readme.md

 ## How?
 This plugin works like any handler on WikkaWiki, supose that slide.md contains a presentation on Markdown format:

-1. With a Handler md.
+1. With a markdown Handler (this view must be ugly if you dont have [Wikka-md-handler](https://github.com/oemunoz/Wikka-md-handler)).
 For example:
 ```
  wikka.php?wakka=slide.md